-1. Know your audience.
-Make sure that your portfolio is aligned with industry and program standards.
+Make sure your portfolio is aligned with industry and program standards.
 When applying for MDM, for example, it’s best to submit an online portfolio.
 An online portfolio is easier for reviewers to access, gives you more control in how your portfolio is presented and shows that you’re digital media savvy—something that the program is looking for in applicants.

 Visuals attract attention.
-We recommend including a visual and a short anecdote for each project you’re presenting.
-In the anecdote include a short description of the project, what you did, what you used and if it was a team-based, what your role was and what you contributed to the project.
+I recommend including a visual and a short anecdote for each project you’re presenting.
+In the anecdote include a short description of the project, what you did, what you used and, if it was a team-based project, what your role was and what you contributed to the project.

-Include your name, your title (or what you want to be), 3 bullets points describing who you are, and your top 3 portfolio pieces on your first page.
+Include your name, your title (or what you want to be), 3 bullet points describing who you are, and your top 3 portfolio pieces on your first page.
 Reviewers look at hundreds of applications, so you want to quickly introduce yourself so that people reviewing your portfolio can easily get to the meat of your work.

 Make sure to clarify your goals and what you will get out of the program.
 Reviewers want to see that you are looking ahead and have future plans for your education and your career.